karrirasinmaki/blackpepperswing-www/pages/offers/smooth-as-butter-program.md

 **Personal coaching:**

-- Personal check-ins for extra support and to make sure you nail it
+- Personal coach check-ins for extra support and to make sure you nail it
 - Personalized dance plan for and after the program

 **Plus extra perks including:**